 Students must assume all responsibility for transportation to and from the assigned clinical agency.
 Reliable transportation is necessary as "car-pooling" is not always an option.
-Most clinical agencies are within a 50-mile radius of The College of Health Science and Human Services campus.
+Most clinical agencies are within a 50-mile radius of The College of Education, Health and Human Services (Venango Campus).